Parents’ FAQ

 AMNA private student residence - dorm roomDoes the college have a student residence?

-The Waterfront Campus does not have a student residence, however, there are privately owned and operated student residences within walking distance of the campus.
-The Campus has a housing list that provides information on the residences as well as other accommodations that are available in the broader community for students.
+The Waterfront Campus does not have a student residence; however, there are privately owned and operated student residences within walking distance of the campus.
+The Campus has a housing list that provides information on the residences and other accommodations available in the broader community for students.
 The College does not make recommendations on what housing a family should consider.
-Decisions on whether to enter into a rental agreement with a landlord are solely the responsibility of students and their families.
+Whether to enter into a rental agreement with a landlord is solely the responsibility of students and their families.

 Yes, our graduates find employment.
-For some graduates, it may take a bit longer to find their first job within their career, but statistics show that students who study at Algonquin College have excellent results in securing employment.
+For some graduates, finding their first job within their career may take a bit longer, but statistics show that students who study at Algonquin College have excellent results in securing employment.
 Many factors impact whether a graduate finds employment within their field of study.
-This includes labour market conditions, their willingness to relocate to where jobs are available, and how aggressively they pursue career opportunities.
-Many college graduates also enhance their employability by taking advantage of articulation agreements to earn university degrees.
+This includes labour market conditions, their willingness to relocate where jobs are available, and how aggressively they pursue career opportunities.
+Many college graduates also enhance their employability by using articulation agreements to earn university degrees.
 Please see the most recent Algonquin College Graduation Employment report.

 Do most students work while they are in school?